 Any substance other than cellulosic material that has been intentionally introduced into the fuel feed stock prior to pellet extrusion (except steam/water).
-De minimis amounts of grease or other lubricants that are introduced into the fuel processing stream as part of normal mill operations are not considered additives.
+Grease or other lubricants that are introduced into the fuel processing stream as part of normal mill operations are not considered additives.